mvdbent/Search-Scripts-In-Jamf/README.md

 Script URL is: https://foo.jamfcloud.com/view/settings/computer/scripts/85 Lines that have "dscl": 5 50 63 75 81 97 205

-The script called "FOO - Test iclouddnd" contains 3 occurences of "dscl" Script ID is: 68
+The script called "FOO - Test iclouddnd" contains 3 occurrences of "dscl" Script ID is: 68
 Script URL is: https://foo.jamfcloud.com/view/settings/computer/scripts/68 Lines that have "dscl": 6 8 105